 If I am admitted to George Mason, how long will I have to decide if I will attend?
 Does George Mason require seat deposits?

-If you are offered transfer admission to George Mason, you will be required to make a seat deposit of $500.00.
+If you are offered transfer admission to George Mason, you will be required to make a seat deposit of $250, with a deadline dependent upon the date of admission.
 You will not have access to the Career Services Office or be able to register for classes until your seat deposit and Intent to Enroll form are received.

 Yes.
 The seat deposits that you make prior to matriculating will be credited to your first semester tuition.